kusumotoa/wiki-work/Coder-Plugin-List.md

 ## For Coder Plugin Developers

-If your custom coder add new image format support, which is not listed in SDWebImage built-in define of `SDImageFormat`, you can define it and place and update the format code here.
+If your custom coder add new image format support, which is not listed in SDWebImage built-in define of `SDImageFormat`, you can define it and update the format code here.
 To avoid the format code conflict with others.
 The custom minimum format code should be larger than **10**, to keep future reserved format used by SDWebImage core repo.

 + Objective-C